 The Shirtwaist Factory Fire: 100 Years Later

-Question: I hope that prior to the 25th of March you will note on the show that March 25 is the 100th anniversary of the Triangle Shirtwaist Fire.
-(Perhaps you agree with me that after 100 years the public needs to be reminded that the gains made by the union movement did not come because of the benign choices of owners of businesses, and are capable of being reversed.)
+Richard R. Palmer: March 25 is the 100th anniversary of the Triangle Shirtwaist Fire.
+(Perhaps you agree with me that after 100 years the public needs to be reminded that the gains made by the union movement did not come because of the benign choices of businesses owners and are capable of being reversed.)

 Paul Solman: After interviewing the owners of a Chinese-staffed New York garment factory years ago, eavesdropping workers privately muttered derisively in their native language, saying how much less they earned than we’d been told, how much longer their hours were, how much worse their working conditions.
 (We learned this later when it turned out our cameraman had understood the Chinese.)